How can I troubleshoot high replica lag with Amazon RDS for MySQL?

 Amazon RDS creates a read replica of a MySQL master by taking a DB snapshot of the master.
 Then, Amazon RDS restores the snapshot to create a new DB instance (replica) and establishes replication between the two.

-New read replicas take time to be created.
+Amazon RDS takes time to create new read replicas.
 When the replication is established, there is a lag for the duration of the time that it takes to create a backup of the primary.
 To minimize this lag, create a manual backup before calling for the replica creation.
 Then, the snapshot taken by the replica creation process is an incremental backup, which is faster.

-When a read replica is restored from a snapshot, the replica won't wait for all the data to be transferred from Amazon Simple Storage Service (Amazon S3) to the Amazon Elastic Block Store (Amazon EBS) volume that's associated with the replica DB instance.
+When you restore a read replica from a snapshot, the replica doesn't wait for all the data to be transferred from Amazon Simple Storage Service (Amazon S3) to the Amazon Elastic Block Store (Amazon EBS) volume that's associated with the replica DB instance.
 The replica DB instance is available to perform the DB operations, and the new volume created from existing Amazon EBS snapshot loads in the background (lazy loading).

 For Amazon RDS for MySQL replicas (EBS-based volumes), the replica lag can increase initially, because the loading effect can influence the replication performance.
 For more information, see Initializing Amazon EBS volumes.